-Professor of Computational Biology and Bioinformatics, Department of Biostatistics, Harvard University, Dana-Farber Cancer InstituteBiography
+Professor of Computational Biology and Bioinformatics, Chair of the Department of Biostatistics, Harvard University, Dana-Farber Cancer InstituteBiography

 John Quackenbush is Professor of Computational Biology and Bioinformatics and Chair of the Department of Biostatistics at the Harvard TH Chan School of Public Health and Professor of Biostatistics and Computational Biology at the Dana-Farber Cancer Institute.
 John's PhD was in Theoretical Physics, in 1992 he received a fellowship from the National Institutes of Health to work on the Human Genome Project, which led him from the Salk Institute to Stanford University to The Institute for Genomic Research (TIGR) before moving to Harvard in 2005.
 He currently directs the Computational Biology and Quantitative Genetics MS program and is PI of the BD2K Training Grant at HSPH.
 John's research uses massive data from DNA sequencing and other assays to model functional networks in human cells.
 By comparing networks between groups of individuals, he has found new drug targets, explored chemotherapy resistance, and investigated differences between the sexes.
 He has received numerous awards for his work, including recognition in 2013 as a White House Open Science Champion of Change.
 He is also the co-founder of Genospace, a precision medicine software company that was purchased by the Hospital Corporation of America in 2017.